 11ac editor to change 22.2.2 as per highlighted text below.

-Indicates the number of whole octets in the range 0 to 1,048,575 of useful data in the PSDU, i.e. the
+Indicates the number ofoctets in the range 0 to 1,048,575 of useful data in the PSDU, i.e. the

-number of octets in the A-MPDU up to and including the last octet of the last non-zero length A-MPDU subframe but excluding the A-MPDU padding octets (if present) in the last subframe.
+number of octets in the A-MPDU up to and including the last octet of the last non-zero length A-MPDU subframe but excluding a) the first A-MPDU subframe that has the MPDU Length subfield set to 0 and the EOF subfield set to 1 in the AMPDU delimiter field, b) all subsequent A-MDPU subframes, and c) the EOF Pad field.
 This parameter is placed in the VHT-SIG-B Length field rounded up to a 4 octet boundary with the low order two bits removed.